SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 At the moment it is possible to use ground water, soil (vertical heat exchanger), surface water and ambient air as a heat source.

-The compression heat transformers are implemnted by using  `"oemof.thermal" <https://github.com/oemof/oemof-thermal>`_ .
+The compression heat transformers are implemented by using  `"oemof.thermal" <https://github.com/oemof/oemof-thermal>`_ .

 **Absorption Heat Transformers**

 At this point this function implies the modeling of an absorption chiller.
 An absorption chiller object contains a high temperature heat source, the necessary connection bus and a transformer object, that describes the absorption chiller.
 The heat source could be waste heat for example.
-The efficiency of the absortion chiller is described by the Coefficient of Performance (COP).
+The efficiency of the absortion chiller is described by the coefficient of Performance (COP).

 The absorption heat transformers are implemnted by using  `"oemof.thermal" <https://github.com/oemof/oemof-thermal>`_ .